flowstory/attitudes/README.md

-# attitudes
+# Structure and Empathy in Visual Data Storytelling: Evaluating their Influence on Attitude
-Structure and Empathy in Visual DataStorytelling: Evaluating their Influence on Attitude
+Supplemental material